istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 EOF
 {{< /text >}}

-> If you install Istio [with default mutual TLS](docs/setup/kubernetes/quick-start/#option-2-install-istio-with-default-mutual-tls-authentication), this rule, together with the global authentication policy and destination rule above are injected to the system during installation process.
+> If you install Istio with [default mutual TLS option](/docs/setup/kubernetes/quick-start/#option-2-install-istio-with-default-mutual-tls-authentication), this rule, together with the global authentication policy and destination rule above will be injected to the system during installation process.

 Re-run the testing command above to confirm that it returns 200 after the rule is added: